 Five All in the Fifth is developing television programs for broadcast, cable, and digital networks.
 Formats include scripted dramas and comedies, and non-scripted reality and game shows.

 Five All and Avalon Television (“Workaholics”) developed EAST OF EXURBIA, a supernatural comedy written by Nick Kreiss and Ian Wolterstorff, for Xbox Entertainment Studios.
 The show is inspired by “one of the worst roommate stories ever told,” which originally appeared on BroBible.com.

-In May 2011, Simon & Schuster imprint Gallery Books published My Dad Is a Bro, a hilarious book based on a Father's Day-themed contest on BroBible.com and a related Tumblr site, honoring the most influential man in any young Bro's life — his Dad.
+In May 2011, Simon & Schuster imprint Gallery Books published My Dad Is a Bro, a hilarious book based on a Father's Day-themed contest on BroBible.com, honoring the most influential man in any young Bro's life — his Dad.

 When Hollywood came calling, Lionsgate got on board and MTV ordered a pilot.
 Although the show wasn't picked up to series, the pilot aired Saturday, October 26, as an episode of MTV's award-winning docu-series, "True Life."